simple-crypto/SCALib/DEVELOP.rst

 **Warning**: this builds the native code in debug mode, which makes it very slow.
-If you want to compile your current version of SCALE with efficient code, you can run
+If you want to compile your current version of SCAFFE with efficient code, you can run

 .. code-block::